ECE4564-Group15/HW1/README.md

 ##TODO

-1. wolfram alpha does not receive and send answers to server, so the server

-   cannot send answer back to client
+1. The server needs a loop to receive data from client and receive the data from wolfram, when receive data from client, send the contents to wolfram; when receives from wolfram, send data to client and tweet;

 2. multi-answer does not implemnt